micrology/prsm/doc/help.md

 <!-- ![NetworkPanel](/doc/images/NetworkPanel.png) -->
 <img src="/doc/images/NetworkPanel.png" width="250">

 * **Auto Layout** Choose which layout algorithm to apply.
-The algorithm will then adjust the positions of the Factors and links and, once complete, the selection will revert to 'Off'.
+The algorithm will then adjust the positions of the Factors and links and, once complete, the selection will revert to 'Off', leaving the Factors where the algorithm has placed them.
 * **Snap to grid**  When ON, factors shift to be at the intersection of invisible grid lines.
 This makes it much easier to line up factors neatly.
 * **Link** Links can either be drawn using a curved line or a straight line.
 This control swaps between the two.
 * **Background** This changes the colour of the background of the network pane.
 Click on the colour well to display possible colours.
 The default is white, but a black background can also be effective.